alexghow903/MathRPG/README.md

 ## Downloads

 * [Windows Executable](Mathrpg.exe)
-  * Download the entire folder and run the .exe file inside of it OR store the .exe file and the .pck file in the same folder.
+  * Download the entire folder and run the .exe file inside of it OR store the .exe file and the .pck file in the same folder and run the .exe file.

 ## Overview